 A young sultan

 Imagine yourself as a young sultan in charge of an empire spanning parts of three continents—Asia, Europe, and Africa—your ancestors brought together through conquests.
 You are 13 years old and are enthroned in the capital city, Istanbul.
 You are confronted with the legacy of great rulers before you such as Suleiman the Magnificent and Mehmet the Conqueror.
 And yet, you are neither a renowned warrior nor an able administrator.
-How do you leave your mark on the fabric of the city that your forbears coveted and conquered?
+How do you leave your mark on the fabric of the city that your forebears coveted and conquered?
 You commission one of the finest mosques in the heart of the imperial city.

-The Sultan Ahmet Mosque, popularly known as the Blue Mosque, was completed in 1617 just prior to the untimely death of its then 27-year old eponymous patron, Sultan Ahmet I. The mosque dominates Istanbul’s majestic skyline with its elegant composition of ascending domes and six slender soaring minarets.
+The Sultan Ahmet Mosque, popularly known as the Blue Mosque, was completed in 1617 just prior to the untimely death of its then 27-year-old eponymous patron, Sultan Ahmet I. The mosque dominates Istanbul’s majestic skyline with its elegant composition of ascending domes and six slender soaring minarets.
 Although considered one of the last classical Ottoman structures, the incorporation of new architectural and decorative elements in the mosque’s building program and its symbolic placement at the imperial center of the city point to a departure from the classical tradition innovated under the famous 16th-century master architect, Mimar Sinan.